swcarpentry/shell-novice/_episodes/02-filedir.md

 > `C:\Users\nelle`.
 > (Note that it may look slightly different for different versions of Windows.)
 > In future examples, we've used Mac output as the default - Linux and Windows
-> output may differ slightly, but should be generally similar.
+> output may differ slightly but should be generally similar.
 {: .callout}

 To understand what a 'home directory' is,